thkitapci/Inference_of_TF_regulatory_networks/README.md

  Patser is run using the "-li" option which calculates cutoff binding score based on PWM's information content For each TF.

-  A: Look at the distribution of the scores given by PATSER then determine the cutoffs of 10% and 5 % tail of score distribution.
+  A: Determine the top cutoffs of 10% and 5 %  of binding scores for each TF.

                                     10_5_tail_score_distribution.r